 How does it work?

-- Recording fees and transaction fees are paid through ACH (Automated Clearing House) payments set up through Erxchange.
+Recording fees and transaction fees are paid through ACH (Automated Clearing House) payments.

-- All documents must meet our office and state requirements.
-Erxchange retains a copy of our standards and policies for e-recording.
+All documents must meet our office and state requirements.
+Our approved partners retain a copy of our standards and policies for e-recording.
 If a document cannot be recorded, an immediate rejection notice is sent.
 The documents will be returned to the originator to be corrected and resubmitted.